xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

     If you don't want your material options to be configurable or your specific use-case does not work well with configurable values, you can using the factory functions named after the material options interfaces.
-    For example, this is how you would create hardcoded `ToolOptions`: (since hardcoding those values is strongly discouraged, you need to opt-in via the `@HardcodedMaterialOptions` annotation.
+    For example, this is how you would create hardcoded `ToolOptions`:

     ```kotlin title="Hardcoded ToolOptions"
     @OptIn(HardcodedMaterialOptions::class)